Two paintings discovered in archive

-In 1966, Stanfield exhibited her collection of weaving and dyeing artefacts at the Horniman Museum and donated a good half of her collection to that institution.
+In 1966, Stanfield exhibited her collection of weaving and dyeing artefacts at the Horniman Museum, and donated a good half of her collection to that institution.
 This also includes her slide archive.
 In 1968, Stanfield contributed a chapter to the first major text on adire.
 This was edited by Jane Barbour and Doig Simmonds and is entitled Adire Cloth in Nigeria, published by The Institute of African Studies, University of Ibadan.
 This significant volume has been updated and can be found here.

 In 1998, the remainder of her adire textile collection was bequeathed to the Royal Albert Memorial Museum.
 This included an important archive – a copy of her slides, her art books, her television notes, various water colour paintings and portraits.
-It was going through this archive that a surprise discovery was found; two water colour paintings of scenes in Nigeria that had been produced by Ben Enwonwu and dated 1949-51.
+It was going through this archive that a surprise discovery was made; two water colour paintings of scenes in Nigeria that had been produced by Ben Enwonwu and dated 1949-51.

 Odinigwe Benedict Chukwukadibia Enwonwu MBE was born in Onitsha, Nigeria in 1917.
 A renowned painter and sculpture.
 As a young student at the Government College in Umuahia his artistic talent was noticed.
 In the 1940s he worked a number of government educational institutions.
 He soon won a scholarship to continue his art education in England.
 In 1944 he studied at Goldsmith’s College, London and this was followed by a place at Ruskin College, Oxford.
 Finally two years at the Slade School of Fine Arts where he obtained a First.
 Art aside briefly, he also undertook study in anthropology at UCLA and Louisana State University, Baton Rouge.
 His Masters degree in this subject was completed at UCL.